This crate provides a way to use

 asserteq!(42, blockon(result)); ```

-example will also concurrently await
+Note that the async_ops::on example will also concurrently await both

 values.

-std::ops
+std::ops traitsAdd

-implements Add<Rhs> where Rhs: Future
+Async implements Add<Rhs> where Rhs: Future when the wrapped

-.
+Future::Output type implements Add<Rhs::Output>.
 The resulting type of the

 addition is

-Async<impl Future<Output = <Future::Output as Add<Rhs::Output>>::Output>>
+Async<impl Future<Output = <Future::Output as Add<Rhs::Output>>::Output>>.

 ```rust use futuresexecutor::blockon;